ivan1993spb/snake-server/README.md

 The request `ws://localhost:8080/ws/games/1` connects to Web-Socket JSON stream by a game identificator.

-When a connection has been established, a server handler:
+When a connection has been established, the server handler:

 * Initializes a game session
-* Returns a playground size
+* Returns playground size
 * Returns all objects in the game
 * Creates a snake
 * Returns the snake identifier